Subject: Church babysitter

 kind of questions, which I find hard to believe.
 I did not want a

 confrontation, I just wanted her to not harass my daughter.
-We
+We ended

-and am wondering how I could have better handled this situation.
+wondering how I could have better handled this situation.

-My husband pointed out that this babysitter perhaps felt I
+My husband pointed out that this babysitter perhaps felt I was

-work at this church occasionally as organist.
+church occasionally as organist.

 I have a hard time with people saying/doing annoying things to

 and other things, especially when she doesn't know them.
 People have

 made her cry sometimes by doing these things to her.
 I don't know how

-to get people to be respectful of her; I am frequently shocked at how babies are
+to get people to be respectful of her; I am frequently shocked at how

-situations.
+these situations.
 Today's situation was the farthest I've gone in

 standing up for what I think is right.
 But it didn't go well.
 Any